 Australia and New Zealand are major global centers of equestrian sports and culture, with significant popularity of the sport due to the weather, geographical, natural, and historical factors of the region.
 The country with the highest proportion of horse riders among the nations is Australia (almost 400,000 Australians own horses, which means that horse owners comprise nearly 2% of the Australian population).
-When it comes to New Zealand, 120,000 horses in NZ, of which 40,000 are involved in the racing industry.
+In New Zealand, 120,000 horses in NZ, of which 40,000 are involved in the racing industry.
 Both countries rank as the 15th and 24th countries in the world for both horse riders and horses.
-What is more, residents of both countries are avid gamblers and many of them spend a lot of time at an online casino for real money placing bets on their favorite sports.

 New Zealand Equestrian Sports Industry

 There are many equestrian sports such as dressage, jumping, endurance riding, horse-riding, and trail riding in New Zealand.
 The total amount of people that are involved in the equestrian sports industry is estimated to be around 150,000.
 The industry is a huge contributor to the New Zealand economy.
 Every year, equestrians spend around $80 million, which is approximately 40% of the country’s total horse industry.
 As a state with a population of around 4.5 million people, the equestrian industry contributes around $3.25 billion to New Zealand’s economy.
 In addition, around 85,000 riders are employed in the equestrian industry, which contributes around $1 billion to the total salary income in New Zealand.